Myopia: Causes and Treatments for Nearsighted Patients

 Issues associated with nearsightedness can be corrected on a temporary basis by using contact lenses or glasses to change the way light is refracted inside the eye.
-For patients who want a more permanent solution, however, Houston laser eye surgery can provide lasting results and added convenience.
+For patients who want a more permanent solution, however, laser eye surgery can provide lasting results and added convenience.
+This includes LASIK, SMILE, and potentially PRK.
 These procedures can ensure clear vision from first thing in the morning until the last activity at night to create real convenience and comfort for patients with mild to severe nearsightedness.

 The eye care experts at Mattioli Vision Professionals can provide you with the Houston LASIK solutions you need to look and see your best every day.
 Our skilled surgeons can provide vision correction solutions designed to provide help for patients with nearsightedness, farsightedness, astigmatism and many other eye conditions.
 Call us today to set up an appointment with one of our highly skilled vision correction professionals.
 We look forward to the opportunity to help you see more clearly and feel more comfortable every day.